Last week we addressed a real truth embedded within any successful strategy:

 The day after that post went out I had a meeting with a client to discuss expansion strategy… And if there’s anything that should fall into the “timing matters” category, it’s EXPANSION.

-Believe it or not, I am currently assisting four clients through massive expansion projects.
+Believe it or not, as of writing, I am currently assisting four clients through massive expansion projects.
 Ironically, all four happen to be second locations for well established breweries.

 A question that I get all the time is: